Rifling: Twist rate

 where $\upsilon_0$ is the muzzle velocity and $L$ is the twist rate.

-For example, an M4 Carbine with a twist rate of 1 in 7 in and a muzzle velocity of 3050 ft/s will give the bullet a spin of 930 m/s / 0.1778 m = 5.2 kHz (314,000 rpm).
+For example, an M4 Carbine with a twist rate of 1 in 7 in and a muzzle velocity of 3050 ft/s will give the bullet a spin of 930 m/s / 0.1778 m ≈ 5.230 kHz (313,835 rpm).

-Excessive rotational speed can exceed the bullet's designed limits and the resulting centrifugal force can cause the bullet to disintegrate radially during flight.
+Excessive rotational speed can exceed the bullet's designed limits, and the resulting centrifugal force can cause the bullet to disintegrate radially during flight.

 Design

 A barrel of circular bore cross-section is not capable of imparting a spin to a projectile, so a rifled barrel has a non-circular cross-section.
-Typically the rifled barrel contains one or more grooves that run down its length, giving it a cross-section resembling an internal gear, though it can also take the shape of a polygon, usually with rounded corners.
+Typically, the rifled barrel contains one or more grooves that run down its length, giving it a cross-section resembling an internal gear.
+However, it can also take the shape of a polygon, usually with rounded corners.
 Since the barrel is not circular in cross-section, it cannot be accurately described with a single diameter.
-Rifled bores may be described by the bore diameter (the diameter across the lands or high points in the rifling), or by groove diameter (the diameter across the grooves or low points in the rifling).
-Differences in naming conventions for cartridges can cause confusion; for example, the projectiles of the .303 British are actually slightly larger in diameter than the projectiles of the .308 Winchester, because the ".303" refers to the bore diameter in inches (bullet is .312), while the ".308" refers to the bullet diameter in inches (7.92 mm and 7.82 mm, respectively).
+Rifled bores may be described by the bore diameter or land diameter (the diameter between lands or high points in the rifling), or by groove diameter (the diameter between grooves or low points in the rifling).
+Differences in naming conventions for cartridges can confuse; for example, the projectiles of the .303 British are actually slightly larger in diameter than the projectiles of the .308 Winchester, because the ".303" refers to the bore diameter in inches (bullet is .312), while the ".308" refers to the bullet diameter in inches (7.92 mm and 7.82 mm, respectively).

 Despite differences in form, the common goal of rifling is to deliver the projectile accurately to the target.
-In addition to imparting the spin to the bullet, the barrel must hold the projectile securely and concentrically as it travels down the barrel.
-This requires that the rifling meet a number of tasks:
+In addition to imparting spin to the bullet, the barrel must hold the projectile securely and concentrically as it travels down the barrel.
+This requires that the rifling meet several tasks: